-The COSTF are responsible for updating IOSA standards and IATA's Guidance materials, along with identifying emerging safety risks, contributing to risk assessment processes and developing and delivering the IATA Cabin Operations Safety Conference.
+The COSTF are responsible for updating IOSA standards and IATA's Guidance materials, along with identifying emerging safety risks, contributing to risk assessment processes and contribute to the IATA Global Safety & Operations Conference (GSOC).

 For further information or to comment on any of the guidance material, please contact Cabin Safety.

-IATA is committed to providing airlines with the necessary and up to date information to address emerging risks and share best practices; however, these guidelines are not intended to replace or to contradict any applicable State regulations.
+IATA is committed to providing airlines with the necessary and up to date information to address emerging risks and share best practices to support them in risk management activities.